Municipal Regulation of App-Based Dockless Scooters and Bicycles: Navigating Emerging Legal Issues

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide counsel for local governments in facing the legal challenges of dockless scooters and bicycles.
+This CLE course will guide counsel for local governments in facing the legal challenges of dockless scooters and bicycles.
 The panel will address the legal and regulatory issues raised by app-based scooter and bicycle rental businesses, such as Bird, Lime and Spin, and provide perspectives on leveraging municipal revenue-generating opportunities through licensing, taxation and regulatory fees.

 - Overview of dockless scooter and bicycle rental models